dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/json.md

 The undisturbed input of Chinese symbols is the advantage of HBuilderX.
 Support json, html, js, css, vue and other file types.

-### Add comma at the end of the line when carriage return
+### Add comma at the end of the line

 Don’t worry about when to enter a comma at the end of the line.

-HBuilderX will automatically recognize whether a comma is needed, and automatically fill in the missing comma when you press Enter.
+HBuilderX will automatically recognize whether a comma is needed, and automatically fill in the missing comma when you press "Enter".

 ### Automatically delete extra commas

 When we copy some json code, some "commas" at the end of the line are also copied.
 HbuilderX will automatically remove illegal "commas" when saving files.

-### KeyValue snippet，such as writing key values ​​in excel
+### KeyValue snippet

 KeyValue snippet will be added when you enter "kv" in a js file.